 There are several causes of depression and risk factors that may increase the likelihood of you having depression.
 Common factors and causes include:

-How Does Depression Counselling Work
+How Depression Counselling Works

-It can help you develop better relationships, and understand your current relationship patterns.
-This will help reduce isolation and feelings of loneliness.
-It’ll help you set healthy boundaries in your relationships and all sorts of interactions that can help you feel much better in the long run.
+Psychotherapy and depression counselling can also help you develop better relationships by understanding your existing relationship patterns.
+This can help reduce isolation and feelings of loneliness.
+By learning to set healthy boundaries in relationships and other forms of interactions, you can slowly heal and grow and reintegrate into society.

 Frequently Asked Questions about Depression